 Do: Save the approval email/PDF (airlines may check).

-The application is still in the processing phase (usually takes 1-6 Working Days under standard processing).
+The application is still in the processing phase (usually takes 1 - 2 Days under standard processing).

 Do: Wait 2 days before checking again.